 Sustainability at Mount Wachusett Community College

-In the year since Mount Wachusett Community College added wind energy to its renewable portfolio, the two 1.65 MW turbines are producing 100 percent of the colleges electricity while also returning energy back to the grid.
+Within the first year of adding wind energy to Mount Wachusett Community College’s renewable portfolio, the two 1.65 MW turbines began producing 100 percent of the colleges electricity while also returning energy back to the grid.

 The Vestas V82 turbines, activated on March 25, 2011, generated in excess of 5 million kilowatt hours of electricity at the one-year anniversary date, slightly exceeding the 4.97 million kWh annual production anticipated prior to construction and taking into account the first month of intermittent operation during a break-in period.
 Combined with existing renewable technologies, the turbines have enabled the college to achieve the distinction of near carbon neutrality for campus operations.